Advocacy

 • Telling a compelling story that is inspiring and makes an “ask” in 90 seconds

-• Writing an effective email, making an elevator speech and making an impactful phone call
+• Writing an effective email, making an elevator speech, and making an impactful phone call

 • Orchestrating a successful meeting with an elected official

 The unique step-by-step, skill-building design of NAMI Smarts is effective with a wide range of participants, including those who are new to advocacy as well as individuals with years of experience.
+Register by clicking the link above.

 Be Heard, Get Involved